DwellClick Preferences

 Keyboard equivalents can be set for the following actions:

-• Drag.
-By pressing the key twice, you can lock the drag.
+- Drag.
+By pressing the key twice, you can hold the drag.

-• Show Popup / Locked Drag.
+- Show Popup.
 This allows you to set a key which is equivalent to pressing the Fn key.
 (Tip: for left handers, F12 is a good choice.)

 Tip: To use the keys F1, F2 etc. as keyboard equivalents it may be necessary to select the ‘Use all F1, F2, etc. keys as standard function keys’ option in System Preferences, under Keyboard.